stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 [[TOC]]

 A massive thank you to the open-source Stride community for your dedicated contributions.
-This release saw X contributions from over Y amazing contributors, each playing a crucial role in making Stride 4.2 a reality.
+This release saw over 75 contributions from more than 22 amazing contributors, each playing a crucial role in making Stride 4.2 a reality.

 ## Download and Upgrade